cife

 Where can it lead?

 A level Film Studies students can go onto study Film, TV or Media at University.
 Students have the option to study a practical degree, theoretical degree or a combination of the two.
 This can lead to a very broad range of professions with many students able to develop skills that will enable them to apply for production roles within the Film, TV and Media industries.
-Some students opt for careers within Journalism and photojournalism.
+Some students opt for careers within Journalism and photojournalism or set up their own production companies.

 One year course?